mongodb/docs/meta.style-guide.rst

   more concise to imply second person using the imperative, as in "Before inititating a back up, lock the database."

 - When indicated, use the imperative mood.
-"Backup your databases often."
-"To prevent data loss, back up your databases."
+For example: "Backup your databases often" and "To prevent data loss, back up your databases."

 - The future perfect is also useful in some cases.
-"Creating disk snapshots without locking the database, will lead to an inconsistent state."
+For example, "Creating disk snapshots without locking the database, will lead to an inconsistent state."

 - Avoid helper verbs, as possible to increase clarity and concision.
-For example, attempt to avoid "this does foo" and "this will do foo" when possible, and using "does" over "will do" when "this foos" is unacceptable.
+For example, attempt to avoid "this does foo" and "this will do foo" when possible.
+Use "does foo" over "will do foo" in situations where "this foos" is unacceptable.

 General Formulations
 ~~~~~~~~~~~~~~~~~~~~

-- Contractions are acceptable to increase readability and flow.
+- Contractions are acceptable insofar as they are necessary to
+  increase readability and flow.
+Avoid otherwise.

 - Shorter sentences are better than longer sentences.
 Use complex
   formations (e.g. compound complex structures that require